ryanpeach/continuing_education/README.md

 ## Logseq

-I use [logseq](https://logseq.com/) to manage my [./notes](./notes) and [flashcards](https://hub.logseq.com/use-cases/1Sr4awszMQzD4GM5KvWim7/how-to-quickly-create-spaced-repetition-flashcards-in-logseq-using-notepad-and-excel/jxPxEdkM4BBhLfrz9PfjBr).
-This uses the [zettelkasten](https://zettelkasten.de/overview/) method to create a [knowledge graph](https://en.wikipedia.org/wiki/Knowledge_graph), which is perfect for studying.
+I use [marksman](https://github.com/artempyanykh/marksman) to manage my markdown notes and link them to each other.
+I then use [mdanki](https://github.com/ashlinchak/mdanki) to convert them to flashcards.

 # Styleguide